 Although these studies have demonstrated the utility of naturalistic designs for uncovering networks for particular aspects of processing during naturalistic comprehension, they were not used to look at individual differences in reading comprehension.
 In addition, most of them do not directly compare speech and print or word and text.
 In this paper, we explore the relationship between comprehension skill and brain activation during both single-word and passage comprehension.
 We also examine both spoken and printed presentation of words and passages to explore the degree to which individual differences in comprehension skill are associated with variation that is sensitive to the modality of the incoming stimulus.
-While our primary goal was to use a data driven approach identify networks associated with printed vs spoken text comprehension and single word vs passage comprehension, we also make some specific hypotheses.
+While our primary goal was to use a data driven approach identify networks associated with printed versus spoken text comprehension and single word versus passage comprehension, we also make some specific hypotheses.
 First, given studies of poor comprehenders that find strong links between oral comprehension and reading comprehension, we predicted that reading comprehension skill would modulate patterns of activation to speech and print in a similar manner.
 This hypothesis is further supported by the fact that the higher-level language and domain-general skills (e.g., inference making, verbal working memory) found to be related to individual differences in reading comprehension are required for both spoken and printed comprehension of words and passages.
 Second, given that individuals who struggle with reading comprehension tend also to have word level weakness in vocabulary and other lexical-semantic processing tasks (e.g., semantic priming), we predicted that comprehension skill would be strongly associated with activation in both our single word and passage tasks.
 Thus, the aim of the current paper is to investigate how comprehension skill is related to brain activity across processing levels and modalities.

 Methods